Livingdead1989/livingdead1989.github.io/_posts/2021-09-26-openwrt-on-rpi4.md

  option ip6assign '60'
 ```

-Then reboot the Raspberry Pi.

-Now we can SSH into the Raspberry Pi 4
+Then reboot the Raspberry Pi, when its back online SSH into the Raspberry Pi 4

 ```bash
 ssh root@192.168.1.10